anasrazaofficial/nodejs/README.md

 This package is use to send and get files(like images) in request and response.
 After passing this as a middleware, there is a field added to the request object, `req.files`.

 - `file.mv(path, errorHandler)` = This method is use to move file to the desired path.
+- `app.use(fileUpload())` = If file upload comes up, it adds file object in request object.
+Like, `req.file`.
+Sometimes it's called with a params, like\
+`app.use(fileUpload({ useTempFiles: true, tempFileDir: "/tmp/" }))`:
+  - `useTempFiles` is true if you want to store image in a temporary directory.
+  - `tempFileDir` is the path to the temporary directory.
+  We can make it default by passing nothing in the parameters.
+But the actual difference is that default uses memory instead of the disk space which will make the system, but it's quicker to access.
+In short, passing these parameters is generally suitable for larger applications.

 >Code: [Here](./mydocs/app.js)